-- (Fig. 3g and k).
-However, anomalies in cloudiness in the central Arctic cause only weak anomalies in the net longwave radiation (not shown) because TWC is generally low and the anomalies are mostly due to cloud ice.
-In circulation type 12, there is an extensive high pressure area over the northern Eurasia, whereas the high pressure connecting Eurasia and Northern America across the Arctic Ocean (Arctic Bridge) is absent (Fig. 3d and Supplemental Fig. S1).
-In this circulation type, relatively moist and warm air from the North Atlantic flows eastward over the Barents, Kara and Laptev Seas, and provides moisture facilitating anomalously high amount of TCW in these, mostly sea ice covered, regions.
-Advection of warm air also increases the fraction of liquid water in clouds here (Supplemental Fig. S2).
-In contrast, the land area in the north-western parts of Eurasia has anomalously low TCW and more frequent clear skies. - While clear skies are slightly more common in observations than in ERA5, reanalysis and observations mostly agree.
+because TCW is generally low, and the anomalies are mostly due to cloud ice.
+In circulation type 12, there is an extensive high-pressure area over northern Eurasia, whereas the high pressure connecting Eurasia and Northern America across the Arctic Ocean (Arctic Bridge) is absent (Figs. 3d and S1).
+In this circulation type, relatively moist and warm air from the North Atlantic flows eastward over the Barents, Kara and Laptev seas and provides moisture, facilitating an anomalously high amount of TCW in these mostly sea-ice-covered regions.
+Advection of warm air also increases the fraction of liquid water in clouds here (Fig. S2).
+In contrast, the land area in the north-western parts of Eurasia has anomalously low TCW and more frequent clear skies.
+While clear skies are slightly more common in observations than in ERA5, reanalysis and observations mostly agree.
 Overcast conditions are up to 20 percentage points more common in ERA5 than in observations at many stations.
-Importantly, ERA5 captures the variability of cloud cover between the circulation types, although the differences at a few stations to the observations are substantial (Fig. 3).
+Importantly, ERA5 captures the variability in cloud cover between the circulation types, although the differences at a few stations to the observations are substantial (Fig. 3).
 For the purpose of this study, where we mainly focus on the clear and cloudy conditions, we conclude that ERA5 adequately represents the cloud anomalies associated with different circulation types in the wintertime Arctic.

-Figure 3: Mean sea level pressure (a-d), anomaly of total column (liquid and frozen) cloud water (e-h), anomaly of occurrence of clear skies (cloud fraction $\leq 1/8$ ) (i-l), and occurrence of overcast conditions (cloud fraction $\geq 7/8$ ) (m-p) in four SOM circulation types (indicated on the top of the column) during December-February 2009-2018.
-The colours inside the circles in (i-p) show synoptic cloud observations at the radiosounding stations, whereas the fields in (a)-(p) are based on ERA5.
-The dotted shadings (ERA5) and black circles (synoptic cloud observations) show the anomalies that are different from zero at the 99% significance level.
+Figure 3.
+Mean sea level pressure (a-d), anomaly of total column (liquid and frozen) cloud water (e-h), anomaly of occurrence of clear skies (cloud fraction $\leq 1/8$) (i-l) and occurrence of overcast conditions (cloud fraction $\geq 7/8$) (m-p) in four SOM circulation types (indicated on the top of the column) during December-February 2009-2018.
+The colours inside the circles in (i)-(p) show synoptic cloud observations at the radiosounding stations, whereas the fields in (a)-(p) are based on ERA5.
+The dotted shadings (ERA5) and black circles (synoptic cloud observations) show the anomalies that are different from zero at the 99 % significance level.